 Purpose of Biblical Wells

-Wells or cisterns as they were sometimes called, are often mentioned in the Bible.
+Wells or cisterns, as they were sometimes called, are often mentioned in the Bible.
 In Biblical times, wells were a meeting place and the center of the community.
-It was the duty of the town’s women to go and collect water for the household, a practice that is still carried out in some places today.
+It was the duty of the women to go and collect water for the household, a practice that is still carried out in some places today.
 The wells were a place for the women to gather, talk and socialize, much like we do today when we meet our girlfriends at a coffee shop.
-My girlfriends sustained me through many tough times when I was a single mom raising two kids on my own.
+Our girlfriends are an important pillar of our support systems, especially as single women.

 A place of learning

-These gatherings were also a place of learning.
+These gatherings at the wells were also a place for learning.
 Through their duties and interactions, young women were taught customs, manners, and responsibility from other women in the community.
-They were a source of support to one another.

-There were some significant events which took place at or near a well.
+The well was a site for divine revelation too as some significant events took place at or near a well.
 Abraham’s servant met Rebekah at the well when he was seeking a wife for Isaac (Genesis 24:15-18) And who could forget the encounter that Jesus had with a Samaritan woman at a well?
-(John 4:1-26) Here we see the well as a site for divine revelation too.
+(John 4:1-26)

 In Genesis 21:19, when Hagar had used the last of her water and was filled with despair, God opened her eyes so that she saw the well that was right next to her.
 The water saved her life.
 So consumed by her pain, she hadn’t seen it before.
 This so often happens to us when we are depleted of energy and exhausted, we don’t see the solution even when it is right in front of us.